danielballan/bluesky-tiled-plugins/docs/index.md

   `ScanID` and `TimeRange`
 - Classes that **extend the Tiled Python client** to display Bluesky-specific metadata and provide Bluesky-specific convenience methods
-- A Tiled exporter that **"replays" Bluesky documents** reconstructed saved data and metadata
+- A Tiled exporter that **"replays" Bluesky documents** reconstructed from saved data and metadata

 Documentation is split into [four categories](https://diataxis.fr), also accessible from links in the top bar.